Note: The easiest way to calculate solar NPV is with our handy Solar NPV Online Calculator.

 Compare Solar Quotes Today

-Ready claim your €3,000 grant and start saving with solar today?
-With grants available now export payments starting in July, there has never been a better time to go solar.
+Ready to claim your €3,000 grant and start saving with solar today?
+With grants available now export payments starting soon, there has never been a better time to go solar.
 Don’t miss your chance – Enter your Eircode below: